Licensing to carry out business activities in Dubai happens in three stages.

 There is no limit to the investment required to set-up a business in Dubai.
 Depending on the activities of your business, investing partners, the location of your business etc. You can invest as much or as little as you want to keep in mind the benefit of your employees and anyone involved in the business.

-In most of the cases Dubai is completely tax-free:
+In most cases Dubai is completely tax-free

 It can take as little as five days or can take up to six weeks to start your business in Dubai depending on the company type and structure.
 Company registration is the initial step of which it is a matter of gathering all documentation.